Newfoundland and Labrador–Quebec border: Position of Quebec

-Many more protests started to appear as the potential to use Labrador's vast natural resources were uncovered, and various politicians started to recognize that paying royalties to Newfoundland for the usage of resources would be a tacit concession that the island province exercises jurisdiction over Labrador.
-The majority of the Quebecker general electorate believed at the time that the Churchill Falls Generating Station was located on Quebec soil and that it therefore was incomprehensible why Hydro-Québec would have to buy electricity from a non-Quebec corporation if it was operating in Quebec.
+Many more protests started to appear as the potential to use Labrador's vast natural resources were uncovered, and various politicians started to recognize that paying royalties to Newfoundland for extracting resources would be a tacit concession that the island province exercises jurisdiction over Labrador.
+The majority of the Quebecker general electorate believed at the time that the Churchill Falls Generating Station was on Quebec soil and it therefore was incomprehensible why Hydro-Québec would have to buy electricity from a non-Quebec corporation if it was operating in Quebec.
 In 1966, just before signing the letter of intent to build the Churchill Falls hydroelectric plant, Premier Daniel Johnson Sr. claimed that Quebec still retained its sovereignty over Labrador, including its waters, on the grounds that during the 1926 hearing, Quebec was not duly represented and thus the procedure was flawed; he dismissed the border on the 52nd parallel as being "only recognized by the federal government".
 The 1963 book, published by Dorion and on which the claim was based, slammed the decision as being "riddled with major flaws" and "basing on absolutely imprecise data" and derided it as "nothing but a gross anomaly".
 The controversy over the tacit recognition of the border was ultimately avoided as Newfoundland was in a weaker negotiating position, and Hydro-Québec and its owner, the provincial government, introduced several clauses favourable to Quebec.
-The final contract thus said that Quebec courts, or the Supreme Court of Canada, had jurisdiction over disputes concerning Churchill Falls, while also crossing out all legal references to Newfoundland's jurisdiction, and thus the Labrador border, from the final draft.
+The final contract thus said that Quebec courts, or the Supreme Court of Canada, had jurisdiction over disputes concerning Churchill Falls, whilst also crossing out all legal references to Newfoundland's jurisdiction, and thus the Labrador border, from the final draft.

 The rhetoric was ramped up in subsequent years.
 René Lévesque, who founded the sovereigntist Parti Québécois in the 1970s, criticized the border as "idiotic" and later referred to the ruling as a "judicial theft" and "judicial occupation".
-In 2001, when Newfoundland sought to amend the Constitution Act 1982 by changing its official name to Newfoundland and Labrador, two Quebec ministers issued a statement, which said:
+In 2001, when Newfoundland sought to amend the Newfoundland Act by changing its official name to Newfoundland and Labrador, two Quebec ministers issued a statement, which said:

 With Quebec contesting the border, it also sought to assert its official position on maps.
-Quebec uses a special set of instructions, used by all provincial government bodies, including Elections Quebec and Hydro-Québec, to designate the borders in general and with Labrador in particular.
+Quebec uses a special set of instructions, used by all provincial government bodies, including Elections Quebec and Hydro-Québec, to designate the borders.
 While these maps no longer assert sovereignty over the whole of Labrador peninsula, they contest the land in the southern part of the region.
 The provincial guidelines for Quebec maps say that: